Hemorrhoids: A Common Ailment with Frequent Questions

 If needed, stool softeners or laxatives can be used short-term for constipation and may help to prevent the development of hemorrhoids.
 If constipation is a chronic problem, see your doctor.

+Maybe you'd like to treat this sensitive issue yourself first before scheduling an appointment with your doctor.
 Treatments for hemorrhoids such as creams, ointments, sprays and suppositories can be purchased at the pharmacy.
 These products may contain a local anesthetic for pain, a corticosteroid for itching, or a topical vasoconstrictor to decrease swelling.

 What Else Can Be Done to Help Relieve Hemorrhoids?